On polynomially integrable Birkhoff billiards on surfaces of constant curvature: Bialy--Mironov Hessian Formula and asymptotics of Hessians

-\begin{proposition} Let $b$ be an irreducible germ of analytic curve at a point $C$ in $\cc^2_{(x,y)}$.
-Let $f$ be the irreducible germ of its defining function, $b=\{ f=0\}$, and let $H(f)$ be its Hessian defined in (\ref{hess}).
-Let $(z,w)$ be affine coordinates centered at $C$ that are adapted to $b$: the line $T_Cb$ is the $z$-axis.
-Then formula (\ref{fhp}) holds: $H(f)(u)=O(z(u))^{3q_br-2(r+1)}$, $r=r_b$, as $u\in b$ tends to $C$. \end{proposition} \begin{proof} The norm of the skew gradient of the function $f$ written in the coordinates $(x,y)$ has the same asymptotics (up to nonzero constant factor), as the norm of its skew gradient written in the coordinates $(z,w)$, since applying the local coordinate change $(x,y)\mapsto(z,w)$ to the function $f$ multiplies its gradient by a holomorphic matrix function with non-zero determinant.
-Note that both skew gradients are tangent to the level curves of the function $f$, including its zero locus $b$.
-Everywhere below by $\nabla_{skew}f$ we denote the skew gradient in the coordinates $(z,w)$.
-For every $u\in b$ let $v$ denote the extension of the vector $\nabla_{skew}f(u)$ to a constant vector field on the line $T_ub$.
-It suffices to prove formula (\ref{fhp}) for its left-hand side replaced by the second derivative $\frac{d^2f}{dv^2}(u)$: the ratio of the absolute values of the latter second derivative and the expression $H(f)(u)$ equals the ratio of squared norms of the skew gradients of the function $f$ at $u$ in the coordinate systems $(x,y)$ and $(z,w)$; the latter ratio is bounded from above and below, as was mentioned above.
+\begin{proof} Everywhere below by $\nabla_{skew}f=(\frac{\partial f}{\partial w}, -\frac{\partial f}{\partial z})$ we denote the skew gradient with respect to the standard symplectic form $dz\wedge dw$ in the coordinates $(z,w)$.
+It is obtained from the previous skew gradient taken with respect to the symplectic form $dx\wedge dy$ by multiplication by the ratio of the above symplectic forms: the Jacobian of the coordinate change $(z,w)\mapsto(x,y)$.
+For every $u\in b$ let $L_u\subset\cc^2$ denote the affine line tangent to $b$ at $u$, and let $v$ denote the extension of the vector $\nabla_{skew}f(u)\in T_ub=T_uL_u$ to a constant vector field on $L_u$.
+It suffices to prove formula (\ref{fhp}) for its left-hand side replaced by the derivative $\frac{d^2f}{dv^2}(u)$: for $u\in b$ the ratio of the absolute values of the latter second derivative and the expression $H(f)(u)$ equals to the squared modulus of the above Jacobian, which is a non-zero holomorphic function on a neighborhood of the base point $C$.

-\wab{z^{\alpha}w^{\beta}} We consider the Taylor series for the function $f$ and evaluate the Hessian form of each its Taylor monomial on the skew gradient of the function $f$.
+\wab{z^{\alpha}w^{\beta}} We evaluate the Hessian quadratic form of each Taylor monomial of the function $f$ on $\nabla_{skew}f(u)$.
 We show that the expression thus obtained has asymptotics given by the right-hand side in (\ref{fhp}).
 This will prove the proposition.